Common Mistakes in the Estate Planning Process

 It is a common misconception that a power of attorney can be used after death and it can not.
 Since it is valid for making health care decisions then obviously after death there would not be a health care decision to be made.
 Likewise if a person needs a financial decision made for them and they are deceased then no financial decision needs to be made and a Living Trust or Last Will and Testament would be the authority.

 Never Consulting with an Experienced Professional

-The biggest mistake that people make is not visiting with experienced professionals to help them understand their legal rights regarding their estate and assets after their death.
-Meeting with an experienced professional can help you if you have any doubt that you may be unable to accurately draft an estate plan that will ensure that your wishes are taken care of regarding your estate after your death.
+The biggest mistake that people make is trying to prepare their own Living Trust or Last Will and Testament on their own.
+It’s easy to fill out the forms and everyone can do that.
+What is not as easy as knowing what happens after death so that their wishes coincide with what happens after death.
+Meeting with our experienced legal document preparers can help you if you have any doubt that you may be unable to accurately draft a Last Will and Testament and Living Trust that will ensure that your wishes are taken care of regarding your estate after your death.